RyanAmeri/blog/0007-deep-js-foundations-v3.md

 Unlike class-based Object Oriented (OO) languages such as Java or C++, JavaScript traditionally implemented OO principles differently, via direct links between objects, without needing classes.
 This so called _class-less_ or _prototypal_ system differs greatly from the classic class-based system.
 Like most things in computer engineering, neither paradigm is necessarily superior to the other, each have their pros and cons and we need to learn them both to decide where we can use them effectively.

-ES6 added classes as a first class citizen to JavaScript, and a lot more features are being added or have been added to the class syntax in the subsequent years, for example private class fields were added in ES2019 and private methods are a [stage 3 proposal](https://github.com/tc39/proposal-private-methods) which means they'll probably be added to the language in a year or two.

-Many JavaScript developers (and ES6 guides and handbooks) have described classes in JavaScript as merely _syntactic sugar_ (allowing developers to do what was previously possible but in a more elegant way) but classes in JavaScript now go beyond being just syntactic sugar.
 In this section, we'll first go in-depth into the `this` keyword, then we'll discuss classes and finally JavaScript's original prototypes and linking of objects.

 ## `this`